 We are unable to store luggage for our guests.
 We apologize for this inconvenience.

-Advance tour reservations are required for parties of 10 or more (including school groups) and any visitors who prefer a private tour.
+Advance tour reservations are required for parties of 10 or more (including school groups) and any visitors who would like to pay for a private tour.
 School group tours are offered for grades 6 and above.
 Special group/private tour reservations must be made at least 14 days in advance.
-Please note these tours are walking tours.
-If you wish … Continue Reading »
+Please note these tours are walking … Continue Reading »

-Visitor Services offers one-hour electric cart tours of the campus for visitors who wish a shorter, private tour experience and for guests with limited mobility.
-The information presented on a cart tour is the same information you would receive on our free guided walking tour.
-Cart tours are offered on Mondays, Wednesdays, and Fridays from … Continue Reading »
+Visitor Services normally offers one-hour golf cart tours of the campus for visitors who wish a shorter, private tour experience and for guests with limited mobility.
+The information presented on a golf cart tour is the same information you would receive on our free guided walking tour.
+Golf cart tours are normally offered on Mondays, … Continue Reading »

-We offer a limited number of engineering tours during the fall, spring, and summer semesters for prospective and newly admitted undergraduate students and their families.
+Engineering Tours Normally, we offer a limited number of engineering tours during the fall, spring, and summer semesters for prospective and newly admitted undergraduate students and their families.
 The 90-minute guided walking tour will visit several buildings in the College of Engineering, led by specially trained campus ambassadors.
-Find out about teaching, research, student projects, services and groups. … Continue Reading »
+Find out about teaching, research, student projects, … Continue Reading »

 In partnership with Cal Athletics, we offer tours of California Memorial Stadium and the Simpson Center for Student-Athlete High Performance.
 These tours are offered during the spring and summer semesters.
 The tour is free, space is limited, and reservations are required.
-Please note this is NOT a replacement for the free guided walking tour.
-We hope … Continue Reading »
+Please note this is NOT a replacement for the free guided campus walking tour.
+We … Continue Reading »